Sucrose: Consumption

 Refined sugar was a luxury before the 18th century.
 It became widely popular in the 18th century, then graduated to becoming a necessary food in the 19th century.
 This evolution of taste and demand for sugar as an essential food ingredient unleashed major economic and social changes.
 Eventually, table sugar became sufficiently cheap and common enough to influence standard cuisine and flavored drinks.

 Sucrose forms a major element in confectionery and desserts.
 Cooks use it for sweetening.
-It can also act as a food preservative when used in sufficient concentrations.
+It can also act as a food preservative when used in sufficient concentrations, and thus is an important ingredient in the production of fruit preserves.
 Sucrose is important to the structure of many foods, including biscuits and cookies, cakes and pies, candy, and ice cream and sorbets.
 It is a common ingredient in many processed and so-called "junk foods".

 Nutritional information

-Fully refined sugar is 99.9% sucrose, thus providing only carbohydrate as dietary nutrient and 390 kilocalories per 100 g serving (USDA data, right table).
-There are no micronutrients of significance in fully refined sugar (right table).
+Fully refined sugar is 99.9% sucrose, thus providing only carbohydrate as dietary nutrient and 390 kilocalories per 100 g serving (table).
+There are no micronutrients of significance in fully refined sugar (table).

 Metabolism of sucrose

 In humans and other mammals, sucrose is broken down into its constituent monosaccharides, glucose and fructose, by sucrase or isomaltase glycoside hydrolases, which are located in the membrane of the microvilli lining the duodenum.
 The resulting glucose and fructose molecules are then rapidly absorbed into the bloodstream.
 In bacteria and some animals, sucrose is digested by the enzyme invertase.
 Sucrose is an easily assimilated macronutrient that provides a quick source of energy, provoking a rapid rise in blood glucose upon ingestion.
-Sucrose, as a pure carbohydrate, has an energy content of 3.94 kilocalories per gram (or 17 kilojoules per gram).
+Sucrose, as a pure carbohydrate, has an energy content of 3.94 calories per gram (or 17 kilojoules per gram).

 If consumed excessively, sucrose may contribute to the development of metabolic syndrome, including increased risk for type 2 diabetes, insulin resistance, weight gain and obesity in adults and children.